Prioritized Repairing and Consistent Query Answering in Relational Databases: Globally-optimal repairs

-Now, we present Algorithm~\ref{alg:global-repairing} that constructs globally optimal repairs.
-It begins with an arbitrary repair obtained with Algorithm~\ref{alg:repairing} and then iteratively attempts to improve the repair conformance with the priority.
+Now, we present Algorithm~\ref{alg:global-repairing} that constructs globally-optimal repairs.
+It begins with an arbitrary repair $I'$ obtained with Algorithm~\ref{alg:repairing} and then iteratively attempts to improve the compliance of the repair with the priority.
+At each iteration it replaces a subset $X\subseteq I'$ of facts with a more preferred subset $Y\subseteq I\setminus I'$ and extends the obtained consistent instance $J=(I'\setminus X)\cup Y$ to a repair $I''$ in a manner analogous to the way Algorithm~\ref{alg:repairing} creates a repair: by attempting to add to $J$ any fact from $I\setminus J$ as long as doing so does not create a conflict.

-Naturally, Algorithm~\ref{alg:global-repairing} is sound because its main loop stops only if the instance $I'$ is globally optimal.
-It is also complete because it is based on Algorithm~\ref{alg:repairing} which constructs any repair, in particular the globally optimal ones.
+Naturally, Algorithm~\ref{alg:global-repairing} is sound because its main loop stops only if the instance $I'$ is globally optimal and since $\gg_\mathcal{G}$ is acyclic, the loop always terminates.
+It is also complete because it is based on Algorithm~\ref{alg:repairing} which constructs any repair, in particular any globally-optimal repair can be constructed in the line~\step{1} of Algorithm~\ref{alg:global-repairing}.
 We observe that if $I'_i$ is the repair constructed in the $i$-th iteration of the main loop, then $I'_{i+1}\gg_\mathcal{G} I'_i$.
-Since $\gg_\mathcal{G}$ is acyclic and the number of repairs bound by an exponential function of the size of $I$, the algorithm performs at most an exponential number of iterations.
-Checking global optimality (line~2) can be done in exponential time, and thus the algorithm works in exponential time. \begin{theorem} Algorithm~\ref{alg:global-repairing} is a sound and complete algorithm constructing globally optimal repairs.
-It works in time exponential in the size of the input instance and the priority relation. \end{theorem} The following example shows that the exponential bound on the number of iterations of Algorithm~\ref{alg:global-repairing} is tight. \begin{example} For a given $n\in\mathbb{N}$ we construct an instance $I_n$ and a priority $\succ_n$ such that the size of $I_n$ is $O(n)$, the size of $\succ_n$ is $O(n^2)$, and there exists a $\gg_G$-chain of length $\Omega(2^n)$.
+Since $\gg_\mathcal{G}$ is acyclic and the number of repairs bounded by an exponential function of the size of $I$, the algorithm performs at most an exponential number of iterations.
+Checking global optimality (line~\step{2}) can be done in exponential time, and thus the algorithm works in exponential time. \begin{theorem} Algorithm~\ref{alg:global-repairing} is a sound and complete algorithm constructing globally-optimal repairs.
+It works in time exponential in the size of the input instance and the priority relation. \end{theorem}